 There was also the price to consider.
 Not one of the items on this list will break the bank.
 We also wanted to make sure each product brought something unique to the table.
 The Onyx, for instance, offers an extremely easy install, while Sony’s radio is nearly fully voice controlled.
 Two of the three products on this list offer Bluetooth functionality, in addition to satellite radio, which means you would be hard pressed to run out of stuff to listen to on even the most grueling road trip.

-Satellite Car Radio Buying Guide
+Best Satellite Car Radio Buyer's Guide

 The Most Important Features to Consider